wgxcodersdc/front-end-community/first-timers-guides/first_timers_javascript_guide.md

 ### Project Folder

-Create a folder for this project called `wwcdc-javascript` - this will host all of the files for this lesson, including `index.html`, `styles.css`, and `main.js`.
+Create a folder for this project called `WGXCdc-javascript` - this will host all of the files for this lesson, including `index.html`, `styles.css`, and `main.js`.

 ### HTML Page - `index.html`